ababphysics/TSH/README.md

 The differences among quantum, classical, and gravitational behavior arise from the relative balance among these three quantities.
 3. Phase Diagram and Dynamic Feedback

-The Δf–γT phase diagram functions both as a classification tool and as a dynamical map.
+The Δf–γT​ phase diagram functions both as a classification tool and as a dynamical map.
 The structural force is defined by:
-Fμ=−∇μΦstruct(Δf,γT)
+Fμ​=−∇μ​Φstruct​(Δf,γT​)

 TSH dynamics form a closed feedback loop:

-phase → structural force → motion → update of p,Δf,γT → phase
+    phase → structural force → motion → update of (p,Δf,γT​)→ phase

 This mechanism continuously connects the quantum, classical, and gravitational regimes.
 4. Minimal Covariant Action

 The minimal covariant action consists of four components:

-    the curvature term of general relativity
+    The curvature term of general relativity

-    an entropy‑like term pln⁡p
+    An entropy‑like term plnp

-    a quantum gradient term (∇ln⁡p)2
+    A quantum gradient term (∇lnp)2

-    the structural potential Φstruct(Δf,γT)
+    The structural potential Φstruct​(Δf,γT​)

 Variation of this action yields a unified dynamical equation in which geometric, quantum, and structural contributions appear in a cleanly separated form.
 5. Unified Dynamical Equation
-DuμDτ=−∇μln⁡p+Fμ(Δf,γT)
+DτDuμ​=−∇μlnp+Fμ(Δf,γT​)

 This single equation reproduces:

-    quantum behavior in the Stable phase
+    Quantum behavior in the Stable phase

-    classical trajectories in the Composite phase
+    Classical trajectories in the Composite phase

-    the geodesic equation of general relativity in the Core phase
+    The geodesic equation of general relativity in the Core phase

 The transitions among these regimes occur continuously through changes in the internal structural variables.
 6. Limiting Regimes

     Quantum limit (Stable)

-The gradient term −∇ln⁡p dominates, reproducing a Bohm‑type quantum force.
+    The gradient term −∇μlnp dominates, reproducing a Bohm‑type quantum force.

     Classical limit (Composite)
     Both the gradient and structural force are small, yielding deterministic trajectories.

     Gravitational limit (Core)
     As Φ→0, the unified equation reduces exactly to the geodesic equation of general relativity.

 7. Phase‑Diagram Compression

-The Δf–γT phase diagram compresses the following structural hierarchy into a single representation:
+The Δf–γT​ phase diagram compresses the following structural hierarchy into a single representation:

-    phase structure
+    Phase structure

-    structural potential
+    Structural potential

-    structural force
+    Structural force

-    unified dynamical equation
+    Unified dynamical equation

-    tensor equation
+    Tensor equation

-    hierarchical interaction slot
+    Hierarchical interaction slot

 The position on the phase diagram directly determines the structural force and therefore the system’s dynamics.
 8. Hierarchical Interaction Slot

 The TSH tensor equation:
-Eμν=Gμν+Uμν
+Eμν​=Gμν​+Uμν​

-depends only on the internal variables p,Δf,γT.
+depends only on the internal variables p,Δf,γT​.
 Because external gauge and matter fields do not appear in the structural action, arbitrary interaction energy‑momentum tensors can be added to the right‑hand side without modifying the structural dynamics.

 This includes: